Dynamic and Static Operator Library Build

 )

-After compilation, modify the ${vendor_name}-targets.cmake file in the generated op_api directory and change libcust_opapi.so to lib${vendor_name}.so.
+After build, modify the ${vendor_name}-targets.cmake file in the op_api directory and change libcust_opapi.so to lib${vendor_name}.so.
 Ensure the consistency of the dynamic library names.

-• Set the ASCEND_CUSTOM_OPP_PATH environment variable to the absolute path of the dynamic library libcust_opapi.so.
-The GE framework searches for the operator dynamic library and uses it based on the environment variable during graph build and execution.
-The higher the environment variable is ranked, the higher the operator priority is.
+• Add the absolute path of dynamic library libcust_opapi.so to the ASCEND_CUSTOM_OPP_PATH environment variable.
+The GE framework searches for the dynamic operator library and uses it based on the environment variable during graph build and execution.
+The higher the environment variable is ranked, the higher the priority of the operator.

 export ASCEND_CUSTOM_OPP_PATH=${CMAKE_INSTALL_PREFIX}/op_api/lib/:${ASCEND_CUSTOM_OPP_PATH}

-If the dynamic library compilation and operator package compilation functions are used at the same time, the dynamic library generated by the former has a higher priority.
+If the dynamic library build and OPP build functions are used at the same time, the dynamic library generated by the former has a higher priority.

-In the following example, path1 and path3 are the directories generated during operator package compilation, and path2 and path4 are the directories for storing the dynamic library compilation products.
-The compilation product priorities are 2 > 4 > 1 > 3.
+In the following example, path1 and path3 are the directories generated during OPP build, and path2 and path4 are the directories for storing the dynamic library build artifacts.
+The build artifact priorities are 2 > 4 > 1 > 3.

 ASCEND_CUSTOM_OPP_PATH=<path1>/vendor_name1:<path2>/op_api/lib/:<path3>/vendor_name3:<path4>/op_api/lib/

-• If you use Ascend Graph to develop a graph, you can link the dynamic library libcust_opapi.so in the compilation file of the application in addition to configuring the environment variable.
-For details about Ascend Graph development, see Graph Mode Development Guide.
-The SO file loading priority in dynamic library link mode is higher than that in environment variable configuration mode.
+• If you use Ascend Graph to develop a graph, you can link the dynamic library libcust_opapi.so directly in the application build file, in addition to configuring environment variables.
+For details about Ascend Graph development, see the Graph Mode Development Guide.
+The .so file loading priority in dynamic library linking mode is higher than that in environment variable configuration mode.